solent-eng/solent/README.md

 we may rewrite the engine in C++ and offer python wrappers to it.

+# Compare to other systems

 "How does it compare to system x?"

-/Comment

-The essential idea in solent is the nearcast.
-As far as we know, there are no other platforms pitching a software method around this idea.
+The essential idea in solent is for systems to be message-driven.
+So far, we demonstrate this with the nearcast.

-In time, solent will develop the ability to offer nearcast-like functionality over multiple hosts.
-This will consist of UDP-broadcast with a reliability layer over the top of it.

 These approaches give rise to a programming style that is message-centric and event-driven.
 This encourages a layering approach that leads to robust, discoverable systems.

-The simpler response to most "why didn't you use x" queries is usually, "because nearcasting".
+The simpler response to most "why didn't you use x" brings out recurring themes,

-/NodeJS

-NodeJS is an toolbox for building asynchronous applications in javascript.

-Its core is a high-performance async library called libuv.
-This is excellent.
-Perhaps we will reimplement solent.eng.Engine in libuv.

-NodeJS doesn't do nearcasting.
+* Not sufficiently message-driven.

+* Not ambitious enough.

+* Abstracts the computer from the developer too much.

-/Python3 asyncio
+## Python3 asyncio

 Asyncio is a asynchronous concurrency library.
 A lot of engineering has gone into its throughput performance.

+AsyncIO is tied to Python, which is garbage-affected.
+AsyncIO relies on complex language features of the Python ecosystem, (abstraction).

-AsyncIO doesn't aspire to have high-level patterns, and asyncio doesn't do nearcasting.
+AsyncIO does not aspire to high-level patterns, and asyncio doesn't do nearcasting. (ambition)

-/Twisted
+AsyncIO does not do nearcasting.
+You could implement nearcasting on top of it.

+## Twisted

 Twisted is a multiplatform concurrency systems.
 A lot of engineering has gone into its throughput performance.

 Twisted has something like spins, but nothing like the nearcast, orbs or cogs.

-/Tornado
+It is a python library (ambition).

+## Tornado

 It's like twisted, with fewer features, but a bit easier to get started with for the features it does have.
 Has nothing like the nearcast.

-/RabbitMQ
+## ZeroMQ

+ZeroMQ is a messaging system that takes a lot of the hassle out of messaging between hosts.
+Unlike RabbitMQ, there is no central broker.

+ZeroMQ is an excellent abstraction.
+But, as a result, it does not allow the developer to reason about what is on the wire (abstraction).

+## NodeJS

+NodeJS is a toolbox for creating asynchronous applications in javascript.

+Its core is a high-performance async library called libuv, which is excellent.
+Perhaps we will create a high-performance Engine option using libuv.

+NodeJS doesn't do nearcasting.
+Javascript is garbage-collected (ambition).

+## RabbitMQ and Tibco

 RabbitMQ is a message broker system.
 In a typical RabbitMQ ecosystem, you will have a standalone message broker, and then applications that want to talk to one another.
 The applications will use a rabbitmq library to send messages to the broker, and then the broker distributes them out to applications.

-You could see this approach as rival worldview to solent, and think in terms of skeleton vs exo-skeleton.
+You could see this approach as rival worldview to solent.

 Solent systems tend to be a single codebase.
 Within this codebase, there is a contained message system.
 RabbitMQ systems tend to be dispirate codebases that fire messages to one another via the broker.

-As you would expect, RabbitMQ has no concept of a nearcast.

 The RabbitMQ approach can be used to great effect.
 But if you are not vigilant about the circumstances of who can send to each channel, and who can receive from each channel, it rapidly evolves into horror.

-It would probably not be much work to create a spin in solent that could talk to RabbitMQ.

-/Tibco

 Tibco is essentially a commercialised form of the same ideas behind RabbitMQ.

-/ZeroMQ

-ZeroMQ is a messaging system that takes a lot of the hassle out of messaging between hosts.
-Unlike RabbitMQ, there is no central broker.

-In ZeroMQ, everyone needs to be talking ZeroMQ.
-It doesn't deal with design within an applicaiton.
-Hence, there is no nearcast.

-It would probably not be much work to create a spin in solent that could talk to ZeroMQ.

-/Apache Kafka
+## Apache Kafka

 Kafka is a bit like RabbitMQ.
 A difference is that the kafka cluster caches messages that are sent to it.
 So if an application misses some messages or